ProviderID Workflow

 Step 1 — Check for an existing matching Node

-machine, then lists all nodes on the workload cluster and compares each node’s
+for this machine, then lists all nodes on the workload cluster and compares each

-spec.providerID against both values.
-If a matching node is found, the machine
+node’s spec.providerID against this value.
+If a matching node is found, the

-is marked ready and the reconciler returns — nothing more needs to be done
+machine is marked ready and the reconciler returns — nothing more needs to be

 - The BMH name comes from the

-metal3.io/BareMetalHostannotation on theMetal3Machine, which takes the form<namespace>/<name>. - The BMH UID comes from a live lookup of the
+metal3.io/BareMetalHostannotation on theMetal3Machine, which takes the form<namespace>/<name>. - The Metal3Machine name and namespace come from the object itself.

 Step 2 — Cloud provider path